Together with the artists Wladimir Manshanden and Vincent Wittenberg, we created the book and installation Sorry For Damage Done.

 Often, the dull images are unintentionally exciting and amusing, or contain a fascinating play between the ‘before’ and ‘after’ states.
 Sometimes one can wonder about the need for cleaning when the results are not necessarily an improvement of the old situation.
 But luckily, one can also find severely degraded locations being neatly refurbished.

-When the authors, Vincent Wittenberg and Wladimir Manshanden, stumbled upon this bizarre collection, they immediately appreciated its historic value.
+When the authors, Vincent Wittenberg and Wladimir Manshanden, stumbled upon this bizarre collection, they immediately appreciated its historic value and approached MrVains to help them with funding and producing.
 The database is a meticulous seven-year inventory of the graffiti and sticker culture in Eindhoven and exposes the city’s struggle with the ambivalence of combatting vandalism versus embracing subcultures.
 It also documents urban space as a territory where a wide range of people leave their mark.

 Sorry for Damage Done represents three percent of the entire database: more than fifteen hundred chronologically ordered photographs of graffiti and their ‘cleaned-up’ counterparts.